iimez/lllms/README.md

 ## lllms

 Local Large Language Models.
-Providing a toolkit to run and host multiple large language models on any machine.
+Providing an LLM instance pool and tools to run and host multiple large language models on any machine.
 Built on [llama.cpp](https://github.com/ggerganov/llama.cpp/) via [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) and [gpt4all](https://github.com/nomic-ai/gpt4all).

 ⚠️ This package is currently just a draft/experiment and not ready for consumption.

 ### Goals

 - Allow configuring GGUF's and automatically download them.
 - Abstract away the underlying "engine" - implement engine interface for both gpt4all and node-llama-cpp.
 - Support running multiple models concurrently and allow configuration specific to use case and hardware.